Cross for Distinction in War (Mecklenburg-Strelitz)

 |Oblt.||Reuß zu Köstritz, Heinrich XXXVII Prinz||4 Jan 1917|

-2 officers decorated with (Kreuz für Auszeichnung im Kriege) located.
+2 officers decorated with Cross for Distinction in War (Mecklenburg-Strelitz) (Kreuz für Auszeichnung im Kriege) located.

 Note: This listing is still being compiled and some recipients might be missing.